harbinzhang/goRainbow/README.md

 ### Topic level
 - Topic level offset shows the kafka-producer offset in each partition.
    - "fjord.burrow.${env}.topic.${partitionId}.offset ${value} ${timestamp} ${tags}"

-### Thanks
-Thanks to porter-rainbow, which gave a basic idea about how to design the goRainbow.

-port-rainbow is mainly based on socket connection. goRainbow is like a RESTful service.

 # High-level
 goRainbow includes 3 main parts:
 1. URL maintainer: maintain available URLs, create new handler thread for new URL.